LSparkzwz/Prelearn/report/first_approach_report.md

 Furthermore, the dataset offered by Prelearn is split in different files for each subject: geometry, physics, data mining and precalculus. <br>
 These files have been combined in order to obtain a single bigger dataset. <br> <br>

 Since the prerequisite concepts (A,B) right now consist of just titles (ex.
 "Light"), these titles have been replaced by their respective Wikipedia pages through the use of [Wikipedia-API](https://pypi.org/project/Wikipedia-API/).
-So now the dataset has the following structure: <br> <br>
+So now the dataset has the following structure: <br>
 <lu>
 <li> Title of A + Wikipedia page of A, Title of B + Wikipedia page of B, 0 or 1. </li>
 </lu>